Table of Contents

 Pelvic floor physical therapy has been shown to improve symptoms in 68% of IBD patients who experience difficulty with bowel evacuation and 80% of people with fecal incontinence5.

 8. Exercise a few times per week

+Regular exercise can help you overcome some of the symptoms you may be experiencing.
 Studies have shown that just three 1-hour workouts per week can have significant effects on fatigue and quality of life in people with IBD6.

 9. Introduce mindfulness-based therapy into your routine

 Mindfulness-based therapy has been shown to reduce stress and depression and improve quality of life in people with IBD7.
 Mindfulness-based therapy may also reduce markers of inflammation8.

 Keep in mind that these priorities are only suggestions, and you should personalize them to fit your needs, lifestyle, and preferences.
 There is always room in your diet for all the foods you enjoy, and there are countless ways to integrate these recommendations into your life in a sustainable and enjoyable way.